 On February 20, 2020, I held an in-person prehearing conference on the appeals at the OAH in Hunt Valley, Maryland.
 Claude de Vastey Jones, Esquire, and Judith S. Bresler, Esquire, represented the Local Board.
-The Appellants were represented by Tae H. Kim, Esquire.

-A motions schedule was agreed upon and later extended at the request of the Local Board and some of the appellants.
+The Appellants represented themselves.
+A motions schedule was agreed upon and later modified at the request of the Local Board and some of the appellants.

 On May 4, 2020, the Local Board filed a Motion and Memorandum in Support of County Board's Motion for Summary Decision (Motion) with twenty-five exhibits.
-The deadline for filing a response was May 20, 2020.
+The deadline for responding to the Motion was May 20, 2020.
 The Appellants did not respond to the Motion.
 No one requested oral argument.